 “I left feeling more confident, with a more open mind on chording and with a renewed enthusiasm to TRY sometimes to play without music!
 Thanks so much for a helpful and friendly weekend with no responsibilities and loads of fun.”
 2017 Participant

 Beginners: Jane’s beginners’ group is ideal for those who have played a little; you’ll need a very basic knowledge of your instrument.
 We work from music, but it would be (and has been) possible for non music readers to learn by ear.
 If you’re unsure please get in touch.
+Music is not sent out in advance for Jane’s group.

 Paul Hutchinson studied piano and church organ before being persuaded at the age of 17 to take up the accordion and form a ceilidh band.
 Since then he’s become one of the best-known and in demand players on the folk scene – in the UK and beyond – as one half of duo Belshazzar’s Feast, with trio Hoover the Dog, Pagoda Project (with Karen Wimhurst), and PLF.
 Paul is a regular tutor and musician at Halsway Manor, and the accordion tutor for EFDSS at Cecil Sharp House.